jhoerr/cloudmesh-manual/docs-source/source/vm/vm.rst

 Check instances
 ---------------

-Cecks if the instance can execute ssh commands.
-The wait command waits till the vm is readt, which the check just performs a test.
+To check if the instance can execute ssh commands we need to make sure it is ready.
+The wait command waits till the vm is ready, which the check just performs a test.

 ::